 Steer clear of two risky mindsets

-There seem to be two mindsets behind this lack of attention to leadership succession: the denial mindset and the replacement mindset.
+There are two common but risky mindsets behind this lack of attention to leadership succession: the denial mindset and the replacement mindset.

-The denial mindset is kind of like that old joke about the roof only needing to be fixed when it’s raining.
-While it may be tempting to put off to tomorrow what seems like a difficult conversation, succession planning discussions can be some of the most empowering conversations an executive can have.
+The denial mindset is kind of like that old joke about the leaky roof only needs to be fixed when it’s raining.
+While it may be tempting to put off to tomorrow what seems like an awkward if not difficult conversation, succession planning discussions can be some of the most sustaining conversations an executive can have.

 It’s not just about getting an “insurance policy” in place.
 It’s also about looking at the leadership needs of the nonprofit and exploring how to make the organization more sustainable.
 That’s in addition to having a policy and a plan in place that ensures business continuity under unforeseen circumstances, as well as planned transitions.